About Boston College

 The mission of the Center for Optimized Student Support is to study the most effective ways to address the out-of-school factors impacting student achievement and thriving in schools.
 The Center develops, tests, and disseminates innovative practices that address these out-of-school factors (social/emotional, health, and family) by optimizing student support in schools.

 The Center for Retirement Research at Boston College was established through a grant from the Social Security Administration in 1998.
 The goals of the Center are to promote research on retirement issues, to transmit new findings to the policy community and the public, to help train new scholars, and to broaden access to valuable data sources.
-The Center is the headquarters for researchers and experts in affiliated institutions including MIT, Syracuse University, the Brookings Institution, and the Urban Institute.
-The Center is structured around an interdisciplinary research team with backgrounds in actuarial science, demography, economics, economic history, finance, political science, sociology, and social work.
-This team possesses a breadth of knowledge on retirement issues that is virtually unmatched in the field.
-As the nation confronts the myriad issues surrounding how best to ensure adequate retirement income for an aging population, the Center's research experts explore trends in Social Security, employer-sponsored pensions, and other sources of retirement income and labor force issues involving older workers.
+As the nation confronts the myriad issues surrounding how best to ensure adequate retirement income for an aging population, the Center's research experts explore any issue involving money and retirement, including Social Security, employer-sponsored pensions, home equity, and the labor force behavior of older workers.
 The Center also employs undergraduate and graduate research assistants and sponsors competitive grant programs for junior faculty and graduate students.

 The Center’s initiatives fall into three broad categories: workplace partnerships, research, and education.

-- Workplace Partnerships: The Center is home to three highly successful employer partnerships: the Global Workforce Roundtable, the National Workforce Roundtable, and the New England Work and Family Association (NEWFA).
+- Workplace Partnerships: The Center is home to highly successful employer partnerships: the BC Workforce Roundtable and the Boston College Work and Family Association (BCWFA).
 Each membership group offers interactive events, access to informational resources, and a robust community dedicated to sharing leading practices.

 - Education: Consistent with the mission of Boston College, the Center is committed to academic excellence.
 Several courses are offered within the Boston College community as well as expert-led presentations at corporate, regional and international conferences and events.
 Center reports, videos and other publications are available as educational resources for individuals, corporate leaders, HR Professionals, academics and the media.